Can A Marriage Survive Drug Addiction? Recovery And Mental Health Strategies

 In addition to the basics of sleep, nutrition, and movement, other forms of self-care may include:

-• Joining a support group for SUD, or for spouses of people with SUD.
+• Joining a support group for SUD or spouses of people with SUD.

-• Investing in a hobby or passion project as a form of healthy distraction.
+• Investing in a hobby or passion project is a form of a healthy distraction.

 If you’re struggling to find time for rest and relaxation, remember that self-care doesn’t need to be fancy or elaborate.
 In many cases, a five-minute meditation or a short stroll around the block can give you the energy and clarity you need to continue with the day.